 French and Spanish, with

-opportunities to study Chinese, German, Hausa, Hebrew, and Italian.
+opportunities to study Chinese, German, Hausa, Hebrew, Italian, and linguistics.